engineyard/ey-docs/pages/deploy-node.md

 <h2 id="topic1">To prepare your local machine for Node.js</h2>

+If you haven't written Node.js applications before, follow these steps to set up your local machine for Node.js development.

 1. Install Node.js.

-    To build Node.js from source follow the steps in [the project wiki](https://github.com/joyent/node/wiki/Installation).
+    To build Node.js from source, follow the steps in [the project wiki](https://github.com/joyent/node/wiki/Installation).
     Alternatively, if you are using Mac OS X, install Node.js using [Homebrew](http://mxcl.github.com/homebrew/) with this command:

         brew install node